 Large companies with access to significant human and financial resources have deployed fully integrated systems that accomplish these goals.
 They spent millions of dollars to achieve these objectives and have taken the better part of a decade to do so.
 Because of the costs incurred and the complexity involved, accomplishing these objectives used to be the exclusive realm of these large companies.
 These investments enabled them to extend already significant competitive advantages over small to medium-sized businesses.

 IT and Business Transformation

 In order to compete in the 21st-century business environment, it is necessary to implement and deploy information technology.
 This must be in the form of an integrated suite of software applications that simultaneously improves the customer experience and the decision-making capability and efficiency of the business.

 Fortunately, achieving this task is no longer outside the scope of small to medium size businesses.
-World-class software solutions are available at a modest cost that can be deployed and integrated into a matter of weeks as compared to the years it took for large companies to implement their SAP, Oracle, and other large scale Enterprise systems.
-Not only can the new era software be deployed quickly, it can be done within an architecture that permits flexibility not usually available to the large competitors now tied to their legacy systems.
+World-class software solutions are available at a modest cost that can be deployed and integrated into a matter of weeks as compared to the years it took for large companies to implement their SAP, Oracle, and other large-scale Enterprise systems.
+Not only can the new era software be deployed quickly, but it can also be done within an architecture that permits flexibility not usually available to the large competitors now tied to their legacy systems.